-The 2013 PHotoEspaña was a riveting showcase of eroticism, politics, and morbidity (among other things).
+PHotoEspaña 2013: a showcase of eroticism, politics, and morbidity (among other things).

 - The Last Roll

-Kodachrome film has dazzled fans since the 1930s.
-Steve McCurry takes it around the world on a final assignment.
+Kodachrome film dazzled fans for decades.
+Steve McCurry takes it on a final assignment.

 Making Wild Things

-Max Records, star of Where the Wild Things Are, talks about working with Spike Jonze on the film of the classic kids’ book.
+Max Records, star of Where the Wild Things Are, talks about working with Spike Jonze on the film.